 So there are some definite health benefits of consuming konjac noodles, but there are also some downsides which we need to explore.

 What Nutrients are in Konjac Noodles?

-However, despite being a plant there aren’t actually any vitamins or minerals in konjac which means that konjac probably isn’t as healthy a swap for noodles or pasta than something like courgetti which also contains just a handful of calories but at least has some nutrients in it.
+Despite being a plant there aren’t actually any vitamins or minerals in Konjac which means that Konjac probably isn’t as healthy a swap for noodles or pasta than something like courgette (spiralised courgette) which also contains just a handful of calories but at least has some nutrients in it.